 Fix Blurry Fonts in Specific Applications

 Many third-party desktop applications have blurry fonts when scaling is used.
-Windows 8.1 enables DPI scaling for all desktop apps, and ones that aren’t high-DPI aware will have blurry or fuzzy text, especially when they’re blown up to 200%.
+Windows 8.1 and 10 enables DPI scaling for all desktop apps, and ones that aren’t high-DPI aware will have blurry or fuzzy text, especially when they’re blown up to 200%.

 Theoretically, this applies only to “older” applications that aren’t aware of DPI scaling.
 In practice, this problem applies to many extremely popular desktop applications like Google Chrome and Steam.